qiboteam/qibocal/README.md

 ```
 ## Minimal working example

-In order to test the installation check the qibocal version
+In order to test the installation, check the qibocal version

 ```python
 import qibocal